Dizengoff Street bus bombing

-The Dizengoff Street bus bombing was a Hamas suicide attack on a passenger bus driving down Dizengoff Street in Tel Aviv in 1994.
+The Dizengoff Street bus bombing was a Hamas suicide attack on a passenger bus driving down Dizengoff Street, Tel Aviv in 1994.
 At that time, it was the deadliest suicide bombing in Israeli history, and the first successful attack in Tel Aviv.
 22 civilians were killed and 50 were injured.
-The attack was planned by Hamas chief Yahya Ayyash, on the eve of the signing of the Israel-Jordan Treaty of Peace.
+The attack was planned by Hamas chief Yahya Ayyash, a week before the signing of the Israel-Jordan Treaty of Peace.

 Background

-Yahya Ayyash was disappointed that the previous attack he orchestrated, the Hadera central station suicide bombing, had killed six Israelis.
+Yahya Ayyash was disappointed that the previous attack he orchestrated, the Hadera central station suicide bombing, had killed only six Israelis.
 The bomb used in that attack had been small and made of acetone peroxide, a relatively weak explosive.
 For the attack on bus five, Ayyash constructed a bomb using an Egyptian land mine packed with twenty kilograms of military-strength TNT, surrounded by nails and screws.
 TNT is not readily available in the Palestinian territories, but Hamas had managed to acquire some by smuggling it in or purchasing it from Israeli organized crime.
 The device "was one of the best ever built by Ayyash."

 Qalqilya resident Saleh Abdel Rahim al-Souwi was selected for the attack.
 Al-Souwi joined Hamas after his older brother Hasin was killed in 1989, in a shootout with Israeli forces.
 Al-Souwi was wanted by the Israeli Shabak, but was not considered a high priority.
 The day before the attack, al-Souwi taped a statement saying "It is good to die as a martyr for Allah" and "Sages end up in paradise".